-We’re proud to announce our new partnership with NWEA, which will help teachers deliver differentiated reading and math instruction to their students and precisely target learning gaps to improve student achievement.
+We’re proud to announce the new partnership between eSpark and NWEA, which will help teachers deliver differentiated reading and math instruction to their students and precisely target learning gaps to improve student achievement.

 NWEA’s MAP Growth Assessments support students and educators worldwide through assessment solutions that provide key data insights to help tailor instruction.
 Through eSpark’s partnership with NWEA, schools and districts can easily differentiate in reading and math based on their MAP assessment data.
 Students no longer need to take additional placement tests to determine areas of need – eSpark and NWEA work hand-in-hand to place students exactly where they need to be.

 “Our team at eSpark is honored to partner with NWEA and further empower teachers through adaptive, data-driven instruction,” said David Vinca, eSpark’s CEO and Founder.
 “It has always been our mission to help educators personalize learning and improve student outcomes in a meaningful way, and NWEA’s MAP Growth data allows us to do that quickly and accurately.”

 eSpark diagnoses individual learning levels based on each student’s MAP Growth results, and uses the RIT scores provided by NWEA to select the perfect standard-aligned Quest for that student to begin working on. eSpark then adapts as the student learns and progresses, so they remain challenged and engaged with new skills at their own level and pace.

 Teachers can also use eSpark to assign Mini-Lessons that correspond to a specific skill.
 These lessons can be assigned to the entire class to introduce a new concept or review older material.
 Mini-Lessons can also be assigned to individual students for targeted instruction and skill practice to close learning gaps and increase student growth.